nus-cs2103-AY1920S1/duke/docs/README.md

 `Marks the specified task as done`

+### `edit date` - Edits the date of the task.

+After providing the index and the new date, the specified task will have its date changed.

+The task number is `1-indexed`, so the first task has the index of 1.
+Date must be in the format of `dd/mm/yyyy`<br/>
+Time must be in format of `hhmm`

+Example of usage:

+`edit date (index) (date) (time`

+Expected outcome:

+`Edits the date and time of the task at the specified index`

 ### `edit name` - Edits the name of the task.

 After providing the index and the new name,